MAPF-Competition/web_resource/landing_page.md

 ## Eligibility and prizes

 Participation is open to individuals and teams of individuals from any discipline and background and from any geographic location.
-Cash prizes (in $USD) are available for distinguished performance:
+Financial prizes (in $USD) are available for distinguished performance:

 ![image](landing_page_resource/images/prize.png)